 Strip seals are flexible neoprene membranes adhered to the joint walls.
 They adhere well and prevent water ingress, but the seals can tear and disjoin under traffic if incompressible debris settles on top.
-Compression seals are neoprene or cellular seals in the form of a series of web that provide outward pressure against joint walls to hold the seal in place.
+Compression seals are neoprene or cellular seals in the form of a series of webs that provide outward pressure against joint walls to hold the seal in place.
 They are ready for use out of manufacturing, meaning no mixing or curing is necessary.
-The seals need to be correctly sized to maintain the pressure against the walls, but the seal can still disjoin with the loss of elasticity overtime.
+The seals need to be correctly sized to maintain the pressure against the walls, but the seal can still disjoin with the loss of elasticity over time.

 Seals commonly fail due to adhesion loss and cohesion loss.
 Adhesion loss is evident when detachment of the seal from joint walls occurs.
 Adhesion loss is the loss of bond between the sealant and joint walls.
 Cohesion loss is evident when a tear on or in the seal occurs.
 Cohesion loss is the loss of internal bond in the sealant.

 Conventional expansion joint seals have their own individual disadvantages and common failures.
 Belzona provides polyurethane sealants that protect expansion joints from incompressible debris while offering advantageous mechanical properties including high movement capability, high elastic recovery, and high abrasion resistance.
-In addition, Belzona polyurethane sealants contain low odors and adhere well to a range of substrates.
+In addition, Belzona polyurethane sealants contain low odours and adhere well to a range of substrates.

 In our previous blog post “In Action: Repairing Failed Expansion Joints in Healthcare”, we introduced an expansion joint repair method called “Smooth Ride”, mostly applicable to hospitals.
 In this blog post, we demonstrate an expansion joint repair that can apply to any industry and any type of concrete joint.